NGSpace/NGSpace/README.md

 * a bit of C

 My political beliefs:
 I am liberal.
 I hate the CCP/PRC.
 I hate fascism.
 I hate communism.
-I think LGBTQIA+ people should be allowed to exist (controversial, ik).
+I think LGBTQIA+ people should be allowed to exist.
 I think people have become too radicalized and should stop limiting themselves over other's political beliefs.
-I think both the right wing and left wing wants to take away your rights.
+I think both the right wing and left wing want to take away your rights.
 I think it is important to voice your opinion by protest and use your rights so they can't be taken away from you.
+Controversial shit, ik.